spsforks/ziglang-zig-wiki/Zig-Newcomer-Programming-FAQs.md

 A slice can be of `T`s, or `const T`s. i.e: `[]u8`, `[]const u8`.
 You cannot mutate the elements of the slice if they are `const` in this way, similarly to how you cannot mutate a `T` through a `*const T`.

+Indexing a slice is bounds-checked, and will panic if it is out of bounds.

 This type is quite common to see in Zig code as a function argument, since a slice can be obtained from any block of memory, be it on the stack, dynamically allocated, memory-mapped, etc - so it allows a function to operate on it without having to know or care where precisely it's located, which is good for writing reusable code.